nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 Once completed, you will be sent to the Platforms page, where all the Platform variants are shown.

 > TIP: Different use cases for Platforms may require different information.
 For example, to use a specific Platform with
-> the Device Onboarding Plugin, you may be required to override the default Slug value with that of the
+> the **Device Onboarding Plugin**, you may be required to override the default Slug value with that of the
 > Netmiko [device_type](https://github.com/ktbyers/netmiko/blob/2dc032b64c3049d3048966441ee30a0139bebc81/netmiko/ssh_autodetect.py#L50)

 ![](images/getting-started-nautobot-ui/11-platforms-page.png)